MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Client_Scripting.md

 ---
 lab:
-    title: 'Lab 07: Client Scripting'
+    title: 'Lab 7: Client Scripting'
+    module: 'Module 6: Extending the model-driven apps user experience'
 ---

-## Lab 04 – Client Scripting
+# Practice Lab 7 - Client scripting

-# Scenario
+## Scenario

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course, you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab, you will implement client-side logic that will use the web API to evaluate the permit type associated with the permit record and use the client scripting API to manipulate the form controls.

 You will also customize the command bar to introduce a new lock permit button that will invoke a custom API to perform the lock permit logic.
 The server-side logic for the lock permit custom API will be implemented later in the course.
 Right now, you will just add the button and the logic to invoke the custom API.